← Back to Petra Tickets

 What's the difference between the Petra ticket and the Jordan Pass?

-The standalone Petra ticket (50–60 JOD) covers Petra entry only.
-The Jordan Pass (70–80 JOD) covers Petra + 40 other attractions + waives the 50 JOD tourist visa fee.
-Jordan Pass requires a minimum 2-night stay in Jordan and is purchased before arrival.
-For Jordan-only trips of 3+ nights, the Jordan Pass is cheaper overall.
-For pure Petra day-trips, the standalone ticket is cheaper.
+The standalone Petra ticket covers Petra entry only.
+The Jordan Pass (Ministry of Tourism) bundles Petra entry with 40+ other Jordanian attractions plus the tourist visa waiver — it requires a minimum 2-night stay in Jordan and is purchased before arrival at jordanpass.jo.
+For visitors focused on Petra alone, a guided tour or standalone ticket booked through GetYourGuide is the simpler choice.

 Can I do Petra in one day?